-Traditional enterprise software does contain some expected behaviours and we are keen not to alienate our customers.
+Traditional enterprise software does contain some expected behaviors and we are keen not to alienate our customers.
 We have worked hard to find a way to leverage modern technology and new UI techniques while still making our product easy to use.
-This involves finding a delicate balance between following familiar patterns and conventions and introducing new elements and behaviours that could potentially confuse users.
+This involves finding a delicate balance between following familiar patterns and conventions and introducing new elements and behaviors that could potentially confuse users.
 Understanding who our customers are and what they are used to is essential for creating an interface that is intuitive to them specifically.

 How do we make Cutover more intuitive?

-A number of people at Cutover have worked within financial services and in technology implementation in the past, which gives them a deep understanding of the industry and the current tools available.
+Industry experience A number of people at Cutover have worked within financial services and in technology implementation in the past, which gives them a deep understanding of the industry and the current tools available.
 We are scratching our own itch in solving a problem that many members of the team have had to deal with themselves, so we are aware of what makes events so difficult and what kind of system we would want to use to solve this.

-We use Cutover to manage our internal processes and deployments.
+Internal use We use Cutover to manage our internal processes and deployments.
 As our team is constantly using the system that they are building, we are in the unique position of having an internal feedback loop to identify user experience issues before they even leave the office floor.

-We make a point of regularly holding user groups and individual client feedback sessions.
-While we have a high-level product roadmap, we aim to react quickly to customer feedback and to prioritise enhancements that are important to our customers.
+User involvement We make a point of regularly holding user groups and individual client feedback sessions.
+While we have a high-level product roadmap, we aim to react quickly to customer feedback and to prioritize enhancements that are important to our customers.
 This focus results in a user experience that is constantly being improved and refined, with a significantly faster turnaround than our clients may be used to.
 This has the added benefit of reducing the load on our support team for common problems.

-Our development process is based on quickly iterating and testing ideas.
+Rapid prototyping Our development process is based on quickly iterating and testing ideas.
 For example, when building a new feature, we try to get it into the hands of a customer in a test environment as quickly as possible, even if it isn’t perfectly complete just yet.
 This aims to surface potential usability bottlenecks early before too much development time is invested.

-At Cutover, design is more than just a ‘skin’ on top of a set of features.
+A design-led product At Cutover, design is more than just a ‘skin’ on top of a set of features.
 Every feature is carefully architected within the context of the overall application, rather than being designed in isolation and then simply “tacked-on”.
 This ensures that everything we build is part of a coherent ‘whole’ and allows us to add new features in a way that doesn’t detriment user experience.